 Orgeat Syrup Recipe

 Combine all ingredients in a Mason jar and shake vigorously until mixed.
 That’s it!
-This stuff will last for about a month in the refrigerator.
+The orgeat syrup will last for about a month in the refrigerator.

 If you search for homemade orgeat syrup recipes online, you’ll find that most call for sugar, water, crushed raw almonds, almond extract, and orange flower water, but we’ve found that using almond milk makes for a better finished product.
 Commercial almond milk is made from bitter almonds, which contain much more almond flavor than normal almonds due to higher benzaldehyde levels.
 Plus, it imparts that characteristic orgeat cloudiness, and you don’t have to deal with the solids separating as it sits.